-The King County Medical Society has three standing committees: the Grievance Committee, the Historical Committee and the Public Health Liaison Committee.
-Participation on KCMS committees provides the opportunity to network, learn about and address issues of concern to members, and make meaningful contributions toward realizing the Society’s goals and objectives.
+The King County Medical Society has four standing committees: The Public Health and Mental Health Committee, the Events and Continuing Medical Education (CME) Committee and the Outreach, Community Relations Committee.
+Participation on King County Medical Society’s committees provides members with the opportunity to network, learn about and address issues of concern to members, and make meaningful contributions toward realizing the Society’s goals and objectives.

-This committee works to preserve the history of medicine as it relates to King County.
+The Historical Committee works to preserve the history of medicine as it relates to King County.
 Outside speakers drawn from various parts of the health care sector appear at the Committee’s monthly luncheon meetings.
-Often the presentations appear as articles in the KCMS Bulletin.